kojiishi/unicode-auto-spacing/auto-spacing.md

 taking the property value of the first character in the cluster, with the following exception:
-* If the cluster contains an enclosing combining mark (general category Me), then the whole cluster has the Auto_Spacing property value O.
+* If the cluster contains an enclosing combining mark (general category Me), then the whole cluster has the Auto_Spacing property value “O”.

 #### 3.3.2 Space Characters

-The property values for space characters (General Category Zs) are O. This is to avoid inserting the auto spacing around space characters, which can lead to undesirable double spacing.
+The property values for space characters (General Category Zs) are “O”.
+This is to avoid inserting the auto spacing around space characters, which can lead to undesirable double spacing.

 It also allows authors to override the algorithm when high-level protocols or applications don’t provide a way for authors to express their intentions to